Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

 - **crs** (required if missing in the data): EPSG code or WKT string of the reference coordinate system of the data.
 - **filesystem** (required if different than local): specify if the data is stored locally or remotely (e.g cloud).
 Supported filesystems are *local* for local data, *gcs* for data stored on Google Cloud Storage, and *aws* for data stored on Amazon Web Services.
-Profile or authentication information can be passed to ``kwargs`` via
+Profile or authentication information can be passed to ``driver_kwargs`` via
   *storage_options*.
-- **kwargs**: pairs of key value arguments to pass to the driver specific open data method (eg xr.open_mfdataset for netdcf raster, see the full list below).
+- **driver_kwargs**: pairs of key value arguments to pass to the driver specific open data method (eg xr.open_mfdataset for netdcf raster, see the full list below).
   Only used if not crs can be inferred from the input data.
 - **meta** (recommended): additional information on the dataset organized in a sub-list.
   Good meta data includes a *source_url*, *source_license*, *source_version*, *paper_ref*, *paper_doi*, *category*, etc. These are added to the data attributes.